Visual Studio project

 arm64

-Briefcase supports creating a full Visual Studio project for a Windows App.
+Briefcase supports creating a full Visual Studio project for a Windows app.
 This project can then be used to build the stub app binary with the briefcase build command, or directly from Visual Studio.

 Building the Visual Studio project requires that you install Visual Studio 2022 or later.
 Visual Studio 2022 Community Edition can be downloaded for free from Microsoft.
 You can also use the Professional or Enterprise versions if you have them.